 Unlike some gilets, which have none, the Chapeau has three rear pockets so you can keep stuff readily available without having to delve underneath to your jersey's.
 They're quite deep but a bit narrow, so you can't get that much in.

-Value-wise, at £89.99 it's not cheap, but it is the same price as the recently reviewed Endura Pro SL Lite Gilet II, with many of the same features and a similar design.
+At £89.99 it's not cheap, but it is the same price as the Endura Pro SL Lite Gilet II, with many of the same features and a similar design.
 Chapeau does offer a free crash replacement on its gilet, which is a nice touch that adds value.

 It's also a fair bit less than ashmei's similarly windproof and water-repellent gilet, which comes in at £108.